Curtin-Colombo-Programming-Club/Hello-World/README.md

 As you progress, you’ll probably encounter issues that, no matter how hard you try, you just can’t crack.
 This is where a good community or a mentor can help.

-Programmers are like-minded people and we are all always learning so don’t be afraid to ask questions, get feedback and make connections with others.
+Programmers are like-minded people and we're always learning so don’t be afraid to ask questions, get feedback and make connections with others.

 Be sure to check out
 * Stack Overflow, a forum site for programming questions and discussion.
 * GitHub, a code repository for open-source projects with an active developer community.
-* r/learnprogramming, a subreddit (a microsite on Reddit.com) for beginner coders.
+* r/learnprogramming, a subreddit for beginner coders.

 ## SOME FINAL TIPS
 1. Be patient with yourself
 2. Get comfortable with the fundamentals
 3. Write clean code
-4. Use your community, google and chatgpt (not for hard problem solving!)
+4. Use your community, Google and ChatGPT (not for hard problem-solving!)

 ## FINAL THOUGHTS